 This Crock Pot Tuscan Chicken is delicious as is, but there are a couple of variations you can use to switch things up if you want!

-- Creamy Tuscan Chicken – Mix in 4 oz cream cheese and 1 cup heavy cream after cooking
+- Creamy Tuscan Chicken – Mix in 4 oz cream cheese and 1 cup heavy cream after cooking to make the broth into a cream sauce

 - Cheesy Tuscan Chicken – Once chicken is done cooking, sprinkle 1 cup mozzarella and 1/4 cup parmesan cheese.
 Replace the lid to the crock pot for 5-10 minutes to let the cheese melt.